arnaudjuracek/www-boite-noire/site/plugins/iftttbot/README.md

 ```
 http://my-kirby-website/iftttbot/tweets/tweet-blueprint/{{CreatedAt}}
 ```
-will create a new article in `/content/2-tweets/august-23-2010-at-11-01pm/tweet-blueprint.txt`, with `tweet-blueprint.txt`containing :
+will create a new article in `/content/2-tweets/august-23-2010-at-11-01pm/tweet-blueprint.txt` each time the recipe is triggered, with `tweet-blueprint.txt`containing at least :
 ```markdown
 Title: August 23, 2010 at 11:01PM